Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Introduction

 The article is organized as follows.
 In section \ref{sec:background} we introduce binary quantum graphs and the expansion of coefficients of the characteristic polynomial as a sum over primitive pseudo orbits.
-Section \ref{sec:variance} proves theorem \ref{thm:main} by evaluating the contribution to the variance from a primitive pseudo orbit and its partner orbits of the same length.
-To do this we establish a number of lemmas for this contribution depending on the structure of encounters in the pseudo orbit.
-In section \ref{sec:counting} we show that for the families of binary graphs the variance of the coefficients is asymptotically determined by the total number of primitive pseudo orbits of length $n$.
-We then count orbits and pseudo orbits by exploiting connections with Lyndon word decompositions.
-We summarize the results and discuss some implications in section \ref{sec:conclusions}.
-The appendices describe how the sizes of the sets of pseudo orbits used to compare numerical calculations of the variance with theorem \ref{thm:main} were evaluated.
+Section \ref{sec:variance} proves proposition \ref{thm:main} by evaluating the contribution to the variance from an irreducible pseudo orbit and its partner orbits of the same length.
+In section \ref{sec:contributions} we present a cancellation scheme for the primitive but not irreducible pseudo orbits using a parity argument.
+In section \ref{sec:semiclassical} we take the semiclassical limit of proposition \ref{thm:main} for families of binary graphs which relates the variance of the $n$-th coefficient of the characteristic polynomial to the total number of primitive pseudo orbits with $n$ bonds.
+In section \ref{sec:counting} we prove proposition \ref{thmNumPPOs} for the number of primitive pseudo orbits of $n$ bonds which, when combined with the semiclassical formula from section \ref{sec:semiclassical}, establishes corollary \ref{cor:asymp}.
+We illustrate the results with a number of examples in section \ref{sec:examples} which we compare with numerical calculations of the variance.
+We summarize the results in section \ref{sec:conclusions}.
+The appendices describe how the sizes of the sets of pseudo orbits used to compare numerical calculations of the variance with proposition \ref{thm:main} were evaluated.